MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/activity-maps.md

 3. In the header area, click **Sentiment map** if sentiment map is not your default view.

-4. Read the sentiment values on the activity map location wise: Green color dots for Positive sentiment, red for Negative, and gray for neutral value.
+4. Read the sentiment values on the activity map location wise: Green color with upward-facing triangle symbol for Positive sentiment, red with downward-facing triangle symbol for Negative, and gray with a diamond shape for neutral value.

     > [!TIP]
     >  In the header section, the sentiment map denotes the legend in detail.
 Select the appropriate button in the sentiment filter widget, (next to the map legend) to filter the activity map for a specific sentiment value and view it.